Gautam0398/Coding_Challenge/README.md

 ## Challenge:

 We have provided the initial structure for a TODO list.
 Most components have been pre-wired for you.
 We expect you to:
-1. Finish writing the `task-update` component.
+1. Implement a put route on the backend in the `app.ts` file.
-2. Implement the `updateTask` function inside `task.service.ts`.
+2. Implement a database persistence layer on the backend that will retain data between sessions.
-3. Implement a put route on the backend in the `app.ts` file.
+3. Write a test suite that includes tests for each implemented backend route.

 ## Getting Started
 We have provided Dockerfiles and a docker-compose.yml file for this project.
 Follow the steps below to start the project using Docker.